dpchurchman/beerreport/README.md

 # Craft Beer in the United States
-Completed for Case Study 1 of MSDS 6306.
+Completed for Case Study 1 of MSDS 6306 by David Churchman, 6/27/2017
-Author: David Churchman
-Date: 6/27/2017

 # Raw Data Files
 Beers